kuya-kevin/goNN/README.md

 Additional output are
 `image.png/image2.png` and `testData.png/testData2.png` : sample images before/after ZCA whitening

 Additional output are misclassfied images with the format: `n_label_predicted.png`

-I also ended up writing code to convert my dataset of pngs into the same formatting used for MNIST datasets, within the "Convert_MNIST" directory (uneeded to execute the program).
+`Concert_MNIST` contains Python scripts to construct ubyte images and labels from a dataset of .pngs (not needed to execute the program)

 Dependencies: please run these commands before go build:
 ```